Burence1/Delani-Studio/README.md

 * Use the git clone command in the terminal to clone the project to the preferred local machine directory.
 * To work on the cloned project, ensure to have any text editors of your choice.}
 {Additionally, all the required assets are available in the stated remote repository.
 All you need is a text editor of your choice}

+## Behaviour Driven Development
+## Features
+* A header section containing Delani Logo and Slogan.
+* An about Us section informing us on what we do
+* A toggling what we do section displaying our skills
+* A toggling portfolio dissplaying our accomplished projects

 ## Known Bugs
 {Fortunately, the project has no bugs as at the moment as is considered good to go}
 ## Technologies Used